haven1network/validator/Readme.md

 ### Spin up the Node

 1. Once validation is complete, execute `docker-compose up` to start the container.

+### Test Node is Validating

+- Attach a `geth` console to the node:

+    ```bash
+    docker run -it quorumengineering/quorum:22.7.1 attach data/geth.ipc
+    ```

+- Verify Mining Status (Validators Only).
+It should return true if mining is enabled on validators.

+    ```javascript
+    eth.mining
+    ```

+- Check Peer Count

+    ```javascript
+    net.peerCount
+    ```

+The peer count should be equal to the total number of nodes minus one (representing the node itself).

+- Verify Block Number.
+To ensure that new blocks are being added to the blockchain, check the current block number with the following command:

+    ```javascript
+    eth.blockNumber
+    ```

+This number should increase over time as new blocks are added.

+- If all tests generate positive results, we have successfully added a new RPC node.

+- Exit the Geth console

+    ```javascript
+    exit
+    ```

 ## Validator Activities